A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Combine 10 mL of ethanol, 10 mL of acetic acid, and 1 g of sodium acetate in a round-bottom flask.
+1. Carefully combine 10 mL of ethanol, 10 mL of acetic acid, and 1 g of sodium acetate in a round-bottom flask.
+(Note: Always add acid to water, not water to acid, especially with concentrated sulfuric acid.)

-3. Attach a reflux condenser to the flask and heat the mixture gently for 1-2 hours.
+3. Attach a reflux condenser to the flask and heat the mixture gently using a heating mantle or hot plate for 1-2 hours.
+Monitor the temperature to avoid excessive boiling.

 Significance: